wfenske/IfdefRevolver/README.md

    `csvsql --help`

 1. Install Skunk

-   Be sure to checkout out the correct fork and branch (see above).

    Installation works via Maven, i.e., go to the checkout, then change to the `Skunk` subdirectory (`cd Skunk`), then do